All Episodes

 And the reason for it is Democrat opposition to funding the war in Iraq.

-Uh Lieberman now operating as an independent who caucuses with the Democrats, has uh been among the strongest supporters of the war and President Bush's plan for the surge.
+Lieberman, now operating as an independent who caucuses with the Democrats, has been among the strongest supporters of the war and President Bush's plan for the surge.

-Uh Lieberman said I have no desire to change parties.
+Lieberman said, I have no desire to change parties.

-If that ever happens, it's because I feel the majority of Democrats have gone on a direction I don't feel comfortable with.
+If that ever happens, it's because I feel the majority of Democrats have gone in a direction I don't feel comfortable with.

-He just he just doesn't want to be around him talking about Iraq.
+He just doesn't want to be around them talking about Iraq.

 So Dingy Harry has offered to have the Iraq discussions at another occasion so that Lieberman can attend the Wednesday lunches or the weekly lunches.

-I don't know when they're when they're held uh with uh with the Senate Democrats.
+I don't know when they're held with the Senate Democrats.

-Now, why does this make Lieberman the most powerful man in the Senate, or at least the second most power because he's put it out there, he could switch parties.
+Now, why does this make Lieberman the most powerful man in the Senate, or at least the second most powerful?

-And if he does, with Tim Johnson, who by the way has been go flown back to South Dakota for rehabilitation, he's left the hospital in Washington, but he's nowhere near returning to active duty in the Senate, and so his vote doesn't happen.
+And if he does, with Tim Johnson, who, by the way, has been flown back to South Dakota for rehabilitation, he's left the hospital in Washington, but he's nowhere near returning to active duty in the Senate, and so his vote doesn't happen.

 But even with that, if Lieberman were to become a Republican, guess who runs the Senate?

-It would just gum up the work that the Democrats have, all these committee chairmanships, they'd be out there demanding a co-sharing agreement and equal membership on each committee, like they did uh when Jim Jefford switched parties and made the Democrats 50-50.
+It would just gum up the work that the Democrats, all these committee chairmanships, they'd be out there demanding a co-sharing agreement and equal membership on each committee like they did when Jim Jeffords switched parties and made the Democrats 50-50.

-And he's more closely aligned with the Republicans on the issue that matters most to the Democrats in the Senate anyway, and uh, and that is Iraq.
+And he's more closely aligned with the Republicans on the issue that matters most to the Democrats in the Senate anyway.

-I don't know that he would ever do it, but just saying he might uh has got the Senate Democrats they've got to be nervous as hell, and they can't offend him, and they can't do something that's gonna cause him to switch, they're gonna be walking on eggshells uh over this.
+I don't know that he would ever do it, but just saying he might has got the Senate Democrats, they've got to be nervous as hell.

 Hello.